alyssontrugilio/AlyssonTrugilio/README.md

 # 💫 About Me:
 🇺🇸 English
 </br>  </br>
 👋 Hi!
-I’m Alysson Trugilio, a Junior Front-End Developer from Maringá, Brazil, currently studying Systems Analysis and Development at UniCesumar.
+I’m Alysson Trugilio, a Front-End Developer from Maringá, Brazil, currently studying Systems Analysis and Development at UniCesumar.

 💻 I work with Flutter/Dart and Next.js + TypeScript, building web solutions focused on the fiscal (tax) sector, always aiming for performance, usability, and clean code.